Transcribing legal documents and audio court files is an excellent way to earn money working from home.

-Today most legal transcriptionists work from the comfort and convenience of their home.
-In contrast, most court reporters still perform work in a courtroom or legal setting, although that has temporarily changed due to virtual court hearings.
+Today, most legal transcriptionists work from the comfort and convenience of their home.
+In contrast, most court reporters still work in a courtroom or legal setting, although that has temporarily changed due to virtual court hearings.

 The onset of the COVID-19 pandemic certainly realigned the U.S. workforce.
 For those accustomed to primarily working in an office environment, you’ll need to transition some communication skills to online platforms such as Zoom, Skype, Slack, or other audio and video messaging platforms.